 Please ensure that DENC confirm their approval of this project in writing.
+A copy of the EA must be present in the environmental site file which is to be kept on site.

 6. CONSTRUCTION PHASE EMP

 6.1 STRUCTURE AND RESPONSIBILITY